VincentPaulV/CS252-OS-Assignment/README.md

 It takes in the task statement as a command, processes it, asks your hand to perform the function of picking up the pen and terminates the task.

 That's exactly how system calls work in the Operating Systems we use today.

 The task of picking up a pen can be said in any language you understand , the brain creates an impulse which your body understands and asks your hand to complete the task.

-The impulse that your brain sends is pretty much what a system call does in an Operating system.
+The impulse that your brain sends and only your body uderstands is pretty much what a system call does in an Operating System.

 To formally address the definition of a system call we can say that: